cataluna84/Generative_Deep_Learning/README.md

 # Generative Deep Learning

-The official code repository for examples in the O'Reilly book 'Generative Deep Learning'
+Inspired by the official code repository for examples in the O'Reilly book 'Generative Deep Learning'

 https://learning.oreilly.com/library/view/generative-deep-learning/9781492041931/